 Barton and Wellington

-Currently a vacant lot, the development of a seven storey, mixed-use building at the intersection of Barton and Wellington will enhance the community’s fabric, support existing public transit routes and offer a greater variety of housing options in a growing neighbourhood.
+Currently a vacant lot, the development of a seven storey, mixed-use building at the intersection of Barton and Wellington has been sensitively designed to enhance the community’s fabric, support existing public transit routes and offer a greater variety of housing options in a growing neighbourhood.

 mcCallumSather and Urban Solutions submitted an Urban Design Brief, an Official Plan and Zoning By-law Amendment applications to the City of Hamilton to facilitate the proposed development with 9,102 square feet of commercial space, 8,067.5 square feet of office space, and 79 residential dwelling units.
 In addition, 97 parking spaces located at grade behind the building and within an underground parking structure are proposed.